Jay25-Git/Leetify-for-Codeforces/README.md

 ## Credits

-Leetify was built by **Deependra**.
+Leetify was built by **Ayush**.
 You can follow the project's progress and announcements on their Codeforces blog:

 - [Leetify v0.1.2 — A Different Take on the Codeforces Problem Solving Experience](https://codeforces.com/blog/entry/154228) by Deependra